WillemAchterhof/arch-luks-tpm-secureboot/README.md

 - Walk through disk setup, encryption, base install, bootloader, and Secure Boot enrollment

 You will be prompted for:
-- **LUKS passphrase** — choose a strong one.
-You will need it until TPM enrollment completes on first boot
+- **LUKS passphrase** — This will be autogenerate and displayed and saved on the USB in the output folder.
 - **User password** — your login password

 ### Phase Two — Post-boot